 Navy SEAL and SWCC Prep Course, BUD/S and SWCC Training -- In the Navy, there is no natural war-fighter pipeline for SEALs to follow, so the Navy relies heavily on recruitment and the pre-BUD/S phases to prepare their candidates.
-In the last decade, the pre-SEAL/SWCC programming has grown not only to a 6- to 8-week prep course in Great Lakes (after boot camp), but also recruiting teams with mentors in each recruiting district.
-The recruiters and mentors work together to get candidates to score competitively on the Navy BUD/S / SWCC physical screening test (PST).
-Once they reach competitive standards, they ship to boot camp and then do the prep course called -- pre-BUD/S. Here they will run, PT, lift, swim, swim with fins, do pool drills (tread, knot-tying, lifesaving, drown-proofing) and other skills in the water coached by both SEALs and contracted coaches.
+In the last decade, the pre-SEAL/SWCC programming has grown not only to a six- to eight-week prep course in Great Lakes, Illinois (after boot camp), but also recruiting teams with mentors in each recruiting district.
+The recruiters and mentors work together to get candidates to score competitively on the Navy BUD/S and SWCC physical screening test (PST).
+Once they reach competitive standards, they ship to boot camp and then do the prep course called -- pre-BUD/S. Here they will run, PT, lift, swim, swim with fins, do pool drills (tread, knot-tying, lifesaving, drown-proofing) and other skills in the water coached by SEALs and contracted coaches.

-RECON Marine screener -- Every month in Camp Lejeune and Camp Pendleton, Marines who wish to join the reconnaissance community are given the opportunity to take the RECON screening test (500-meter swim in cammies, USMC PFT, obstacle course, brick swim, gear retrievals, ruck and other events).
+RECON Marine screener -- Every month in Camp Lejeune, N.C., and Camp Pendleton, California, Marines who wish to join the reconnaissance community are given the opportunity to take the RECON screening test (500-meter swim in cammies, USMC PFT, obstacle course, brick swim, gear retrievals, ruck and other events).
 The Marine Force and Division Reconnaissance conduct their own selection process from one another.

 However, the Basic RECON Primer Course (BRPC) is a five-week course designed to prepare and select marines who are physically ready to attend and pass the basic reconnaissance course (BRC).
 BRPC focuses on swimming skills and pool drills, which requires mental strength.
 On land, physical fitness continues with running, rucking, PT, logs, obstacle courses and more.
 All students regardless of rank must attend and complete BRPC before attending BRC.